Galxe/galxe-raffle/README.md

 - `zk/`: Contains the SP1 RISC-V program and proof generation scripts.
 - `contracts/`: Contains the Raffle smart contract.
+- `prover-service/`: Contains a GRPC server for generating zero-knowledge proofs using the Prover Network.
 - `go/`: Contains the Golang bindings for the Raffle smart contract, as well as a library for running the raffle offchain.

 ## 🔑 ZK